 Never mentioned by the many who quote this verse as if it condemns Islamic jihad violence are the caveats above.

 Nor do they mention that it is followed by v.
 33, which specifies the punishment for the corruption and transgressions of the Children of Israel: “Indeed, the penalty for those who wage war against Allah and His Messenger and strive upon earth corruption is none but that they be killed or crucified or that their hands and feet be cut off from opposite sides or that they be exiled from the land.
 That is for them a disgrace in this world; and for them in the Hereafter is a great punishment.”

 Thus this passage is explaining what must be done with Jews who reject Muhammad, not dictating lofty moral principles.
 Ibn Warraq sums it up: “The supposedly noble sentiments are in fact a warning to Jews.
 ‘Behave, or else’ is the message.
 Far from abjuring violence, these verses aggressively point out that anyone opposing the Prophet will be killed, crucified, mutilated, and banished!”

-Verses 35-40 warn again of hellfire and prescribe amputation of a hand for theft (v.
+Allah follows that with more warnings of hellfire (vv.
+35-40).
+Amidst them, he prescribes amputation of a hand for theft (v.
 38).
 Said Muhammad: “Let there be the curse of Allah upon the thief who steals an egg and his hand is cut off, and steals a rope and his hand is cut off.”